bioinformatics-core-shared-training/crukci-cluster-transition/session5-advanced.md

-# Session 5: Advanced analysis and usage of the cluster
+# Session 5: Advanced analysis and downstream analysis in R

 ## Learning Objectives